livegnik/2way-design/2WAY High-Level Design.md

 <br>

-Enter 2WAY, a pioneering proof-of-concept (PoC) that reimagines electronic identity and reputation management in a fully peer-to-peer (P2P) environment.
+Enter 2WAY, a pioneering proof-of-concept that reimagines electronic identity and reputation management in a fully peer-to-peer (P2P) environment.
 At its core, 2WAY empowers users to take control of their digital identities, manage linked data securely, and establish direct communication channels without relying on intermediaries.
 Through the seamless integration of digital signatures, a graph structure, and a decentralized P2P network, 2WAY offers users the ability to curate their digital personas, filter information for relevance, and engage securely with trusted parties, all within familiar interfaces.

 The foundation of 2WAY lies in its distributed identity, reputation, and access management server, which leverages cryptographic proof to verify message authenticity and establish secure communication channels between servers.
 Through a decentralized network of trusted nodes, users can exchange data with confidence, knowing that their identities and interactions are protected by robust cryptographic mechanisms.

 Furthermore, 2WAY is designed with extensibility in mind, allowing developers to build plugins that serve as applications within the 2WAY system.
 These plugins can leverage the platform's core functionalities, enabling a diverse range of applications and services to be built on top of the 2WAY infrastructure.

 Drawing inspiration from the principles of privacy by design, 2WAY ensures that personally identifiable information is processed minimally, with private messages and data shared only with consent and encrypted for the intended recipient.
-Public messages can be broadcast on a best-effort basis, though this remains outside the scope of this PoC.
+Public messages can be broadcast on a best-effort basis, though this remains outside the scope of this proof-of-concept.

 Designed to be lightweight, 2WAY can run both the frontend (client) and backend (server) on a desktop computer, making it accessible and practical for a wide range of users.
-Although the main goal of the 2WAY PoC is to demonstrate the 2WAY protocol, the platform leverages the Flask framework for both the frontend and backend, merging them into a single application.
+Although the main goal of the 2WAY proof-of-concept is to demonstrate the 2WAY protocol, the platform leverages the Flask framework for both the frontend and backend, merging them into a single application.
 This integrated approach simplifies development and deployment.
-Once the PoC has proven effective, the backend could be implemented as a daemon or service in a low-level language, and the frontend could be developed using any language or framework.
+Once the proof-of-concept has proven effective, the backend could be implemented as a daemon or service in a low-level language, and the frontend could be developed using any language or framework.

 A key innovation in 2WAY is the Graph in RAM, an in-memory representation of a subset of the Server Graph, facilitating rapid querying and efficient data retrieval.
 By using the NetworkX library, the Graph in RAM allows for quick access to nodes and edges, significantly enhancing the system's responsiveness and user experience.
 The Graph Manager plays a crucial role in synchronizing this in-memory graph with the disk-based Server Graph, ensuring data consistency and integrity.